Dept. of Computer Science

 The fight is far from over.

-I am an Assistant Professor in the Department of Computer Science at George Mason University.
+I am Dr. Brittany Johnson-Matthews, an Assistant Professor in the Department of Computer Science at George Mason University.
+You may also know me as my pen name, Brittany Johnson.
+I direct the INSPIRED (INterdisciplinary Software Practice Improvement REsearch and Development) Lab.

 I received my Ph.D. in Computer Science from North Carolina State University (2017), after getting my B.A. in Computer Science from the College of Charleston (2011).
-My research focuses on improving developer productivity and satisfaction through evaluating and improving the tools and processes they use to develop software.
-My current focus is on software fairness and ethical software engineering practices.
+I explore sociotechnical problems pertaining to developer productivity and software development/use, such as tool support, work environments, ethics, and software for social good.
 My research is interdisciplinary, cross-cutting with research in software engineering, human-computer interaction, and machine learning.

 Outside of work, I enjoy doing anything that allows me to be creative.
 From painting on canvas to painting my nails, I love to express myself!
 I also have a passion for mentoring and encouraging others to reach for the stars (while never forgetting who you are or where you started).